 What is a mortgage adviser?

 In short, a mortgage adviser gives advice on different types of mortgage products.
-We can help you from the very start with getting your finances together, right through to the day you pick up your keys - and even after that if you want!
+We can help you from the very start with getting your finances together, right through to the day you pick up your keys - and even after that.
 A mortgage adviser will:

 - Explain what the first steps are